-The port at Marina Grande is filled with cafes, restaurants, and artisan shops.
+The port at Marina Grande boasts numerous cafes, restaurants, and artisan shops.
 The eateries are the powerhouses for fishermen and people who earn their living at the port.
 Stop by for some seafood or refreshment before starting your day trip.

 However, it has perfect spots by the waterfront for relaxing and watching the day go by.
 It has a long sandy beach where those visiting Procida can catch a cool breeze from the sea.

-Marina di Corricella has panoramic views over a large stretch of the north coast.
+Marina Corricella has panoramic views over a large stretch of the north coast.
 It starts from the road up to the castle.
-Watching the boards docking at the harbor and the 17th Century fishermen’s buildings is a one-in-a-time experience.
+Watching the boards docking at the harbor and the 17th-century fishermen’s buildings is a one-in-a-time experience.

 Also, coming down to the harbor gives you an up-close view of the colorful boats, daubed with unique designs and graphics on each boat.

-Terra Murata is second on the list of best places on Procida island.
-Terra Murata is the epitome of history on this island and along the Amalfi coast.
+Terra Murata is second on the list of best places on Procida Island.
+The fortified medieval village of Terra Murata is the epitome of history on this island and along the Amalfi coast.
 It is sometimes known as the walled town.
-Here you can set your eyes on two canons that date back to 1799, during the Neapolitan Republic.
+Here, you can set your eyes on two canons that date back to 1799, during the Neapolitan Republic.